nanoFORTH

 write a byte to output console CR ( -- )

-print the value on data stack to output console ." ( - - ) send the following string (terminated with a ") to output console Examples
+print the value on data stack to output console ." `( -- )` send the following string (terminated with a ") to output console S" `( -- a n )` put string (terminated with a ") address and length on TOS TYP ( a n -- )

 : hi FOR ." hello!"
 33 EMT CR NXT ; ⏎ ➤ ok (hi is now defined in user dictionary)